8 Potential Causes of Bloodshot Eyes in Dogs

 When to See a Veterinarian

-Talk to your veterinarian if your dog’s red eyes seem to come on out of nowhere or get worse over time.
-Call the veterinarian if your dog’s eyes do not improve with treatment.
+Typically, you can treat your dog’s red eyes with medications.
+However, you should talk to your veterinarian if your dog’s red appears out of nowhere or gets worse over time.
+Especially if your dog’s eyes don’t improve with treatment.

 Summary